 - display the first 100 rows only

-As far as estimates are concerned: Have you every used Google?
+As far as estimates are concerned: Have you ever used Google?
 Google will stop providing you with answers after around 30 pages.
 Google does that for a reason: Nobody will ever go to page number 31.
 Everybody will refine his search long before.

 So, estimates are fine.
 In PostgreSQL you can simply use EXPLAIN to see, how many rows PostgreSQL expects.
 This is fine in many cases – especially when result sets are very large.